revbayes/revbayes.github.io/tutorials/coalescent/GMRF_treebased.md

 ---
-title: Skyline Models from Trees with GMRF
+title: Coalescent Models from Trees with GMRF
-subtitle: Estimating Demographic Histories with Skyline Models from Trees using a Gaussian Markov Random Field Prior
+subtitle: Estimating Demographic Histories with Coalescent Models from Trees using a Gaussian Markov Random Field Prior
 authors: Ronja Billenstein and Sebastian Höhna
 level: 9
 order: 0.4